Fawaz-Khan/Power_BI/README.md

 ### Instructions to setup mysql on your local computer

+Project Description: In this initiative, I engineered an analytical Power BI dashboard by integrating a MySQL dataset into Power BI.
+I executed data normalization and transformation within Power BI to ensure accurate representation.
+The dashboard showcases aggregate revenue, sales volume, and market segmentation analytics.
+It also emphasizes revenue stratification by top-tier customers and leading products.
+Advanced filters allow temporal slicing of data, empowering stakeholders with granular insights into sales trajectories and critical business metrics for informed strategic deployment.

 1. Follow step in this video to install mysql on your local computer https://www.youtube.com/watch?v=WuBcTJnIuzo